 If you’ve been perusing top travel publications in the last year (and, let’s face it, we have), you’re likely to have noticed one country making frequent headlines: Portugal.
 Crowned one of the top places to travel in 2016 by Afar Magazine, the tiny Iberian nation has continued its hot streak with a rave review in Conde Nast Traveler (where it was proclaimed one of the “Best Places to Travel in 2017”).
 Travel + Leisure didn’t hedge their praise either, calling it the “Destination of the Year” for 2017.
 How do you say “must visit” in Portuguese?
 (It’s “a não perder.”)

 All these glowing write-ups beg the question: just what makes Portugal so special?
 Is it a buzzy flash in the pan, or a destination genuinely worth a few days of your time?
 Our short answer is: it’s absolutely worth your time.
 Below, we’ve collected four reasons why it’s such an exceptional destination.
-And for our longer answer…well you’ll have to try our two new Self-Guided Adventures to experience it for yourself.
+And for our longer answer…well you’ll have to try our new Guided Walking Tour and two new Self-Guided Adventures to experience it for yourself.
 Trust us: you’re going to like the longer answer more.

 In the Douro River Valley, the clean lines of wine terraces hug brilliant green hillsides, mounting up to dramatic hilltop towns.
 Here, in the home of Port wine, historic wineries blend age-old traditions with contemporary flourishes and rabelo boats still carry casks to the coastal cities.